eclipse/kuksa.val/kuksa-val-server/README.md

 # KUKSA.VAL
 ![kuksa.val Logo](../doc/pictures/logo.png)

-kuksa-val-server is a reature rich in-vehicle data server written in C++ providing authorized access to vehicle data.
+kuksa-val-server is a feature rich in-vehicle data server written in C++ providing authorized access to vehicle data.

 Check [System Architecture](doc/system-architecture.md) for an overview how KUKSA.val can be used and deployed in a modern Software Defined Vehicle.